-Objectives: This course deals with the advanced topics of Computer Graphics that are involved in three-dimensional viewing environments.
+Objectives: This course deals with the advanced topics of Computer Graphics that are involved in viewing three-dimensional environments.
 Particularly, the course topics cover algorithms used for detecting the visible lines and surfaces of three-dimensional objects.

 CS 310 Low Level Programming I, 3 cr.